cms-DQM/dqmsquare_mirror/README.md

 Cmsweb frontend requires by default authentication using a CERN grid certificate, so we are using one provided by cmsweb team to k8 cluster.
 Also, by default, Firefox does not know which certificate to use with `cmsweb.cern.ch`.
 For this reason, we need to define rules in a Firefox profile locally and then pack the profile into the Docker image (**TODO: Provide instructions**).
 The connection at P5 to DQM^2 is closed without authentication cookie defined in DQM^2 backend (`fff_web.py`).
-Cookie authentication value is transfered to k8 cluster using Opaque Secret defined in `k8_secret.yaml`.
+Environment variable values are attached to the k8s cluster using an Opaque Secret defined in the `k8_secret.yaml` file.
 To store `log` and `tmp`, we mount CephFS.
 The claim for CephFS is defined in `k8_claim_testbed.yaml` for the testbed cluster.
 In production and preproduction cluster, the CephFS volume is created by the cmsweb team.
 Also, they requested that the Docker image created does not use the `root` user.
 The Docker source image is `python:3.9`, cmsweb images not work well with firefox & geckodriver.
 In general, source image and selenium, firefox, geckodriver versions are carefully selected to be able to work together with available code.